cfpb/design-manual/guides/creating-accessible-interfaces.md

 ---

 <div class="content-33 content-first">
-#### Alternatives for multimedia
+#### Provide alternatives for multimedia

-Multimedia such as audio, video, animations and the like will usually require more than just descriptive text.
-In most cases the timing of text and descriptions in these files is important, and should therefore be included in the alternative versions.
+Multimedia such as audio, video, and animations will usually require more than just descriptive text.
+In most cases the timing of text and descriptions in these files is important, and should therefore be incorporated by alternative means.
 </div>

 <div class="content-67 content-last">

-##### Prerecorded content:
+##### Prerecorded content

-- For audio-only content, provide a transcript that includes both spoken words and descriptions of other sounds.
+- For audio-only content, provide a transcript of both spoken words and descriptions of other sounds.
-- For video-only content, provide an audio track with descriptions of the video or a similar description in text.
+- For video-only content, provide an audio track or transcript that describes the video.
-- Combined audio/video content needs to provide alternatives for both the sound and video.
-There are a few strategies for this:
-  - Alternatives for sound include closed captions or sign interpretation.
-  - Alternatives for video include an audio description track or a document similar to a screenplay that includes dialog, description of sounds, and description of action.
+- Combined audio and video content should accommodate alternatives for both; ie closed captioning or sign interpretation for audio, and an audio track or a screenplay-like document that transcribes dialog and descriptions of sounds and action for video.

 ##### Live content

-- Ideally closed captioning or sign interpretation should be available, but in some cases providing the prepared remarks or script alongside the audio/video may be sufficient.
+- Ideally closed captioning or sign interpretation should always be available, but in some cases providing the prepared remarks or script alongside the audio/video may suffice.

 </div>

 ---

 <div class="content-33 content-first">
-#### Organize content so that it can be presented in different ways by a browser without losing information or structure
+#### Organize content semantically

-Semantic content allows user agents to correctly parse documents and present it to end users in a way that is appropriate for their device and medium.
+Semantic content allows user agents to correctly parse documents and present it to end users in a way that is appropriate for their device and medium without losing information or structure.
 </div>

 <div class="content-67 content-last">

-- Use semantic HTML, including relative header tags, lists, semantic tags like `<aside>`, `<figure>`, and so on.
+- Use semantic HTML, including relative header tags, lists, and semantic tags like `<aside>`, and `<figure>`
-- Be careful to support HTML tables with semantic tags like `<th>`, `<thead>`, `<tbody>`, `<caption>`, and so on.
+- Be careful to support HTML tables with semantic tags like `<th>`, `<thead>`, `<tbody>`, and `<caption>`
 - Be sure to mark up HTML forms with semantic tags like `<label>`, `<fieldset>`, `<legend>`, and – where appropriate – HTML5 form additions like email fields.
-- If the sequence of a page matters, make sure it is in that sequence in the underlying HTML document or that the sequence is otherwise machine-readable.
+- If the sequence of a page matters, make sure it is in that order in the underlying HTML document or that the sequence is otherwise machine-readable.
 - Avoid text descriptions that rely on layout or other sensory items such as “click the round button” or “the image on the right.”
-Note, however, that “above” and “below” are generally understood to mean “preceding” and “after,” and as such are okay to use.
+However, not that “above” and “below” are generally understood to mean “preceding” and “after” respectively, and as such are permissible usage.

 </div>

 ---

 <div class="content-33 content-first">
-#### Make sure content is easy to distinguish from its surroundings and background
+#### Make content easily distinguishable from its surroundings

-The previous guideline deals primarily with making content understandable to machines.
-This guideline deals with making sure the content is distinguishable to humans.
+Thus far, the listed guidelines have focused primarily on making content machine-readable.
+The following will help ensure that content is distinguishable to humans.
 </div>

 <div class="content-67 content-last">